Meghana-PS07/portfolio/README.md

 # 📊Portfolio

 ### Welcome to my **Data Analytics Portfolio**!
-This repository showcases my journey in **Data Analysis, Business Intelligence, and Data Visualization** using tools like **SQL, Power BI, Excel, and Python**.
+This repository showcases my journey in **Data Analysis, Business Intelligence, and Data Visualization**.
 It contains projects, case studies, and practice exercises that demonstrate my ability to clean, analyze, and visualize data for actionable insights.

 ## 🔎 About Me